What you can do

 How it works

-Start with your sphere.
+Start within your sphere.
 Not what you wish you could change.
 What you can actually influence.
 The meeting you attend.
 The handover you own.
 The colleague you work with daily.

 Pick one thing.
 Not five.
 One.
 Something small enough to try this week.